‘Coming back gently’: Petaluma festivals preparing to return this summer

 “I think we all have to be aware as we come through this extremely anxious time, that we be sympathetic or empathetic with other people’s concerns,” he said.
 “If someone wears a mask and I’m not because I’m vaccinated, I hope I won’t be judged.
 And I won’t judge them in return.”

-But unlike some other downtown festivals such as the traditional Butter and Egg Days parade, Celebration on the Basin will require ticketed entry, offering an opportunity for closer crowd control if needed.
+But unlike some other downtown festivals, Celebration on the Basin will require ticketed entry, offering an opportunity for closer crowd control if needed.
 Though projected turnout is difficult to gauge for the first-time event, Mayne said organizers chose not to expand the event to feature greater capacity once the state reopened June 15.

 “We were initially limited by the COVID restrictions under which we’ve put our permits in a few months ago, and we’ve not modified that,” he said this week.
 “So this year, as an inaugural event, if we get a couple thousand we’ll get a great turnout and a tremendous event.”